energy-modelling-workbench/data-pipelines/europe/_biomass/README.md

 julia> collect_biomass_data(update=true)
 ```

+It will download the Excel file from the 3 databases.
+One modification is needed from the Enspreso database

-The runtime is around 2 min and the code will print the start and end of the generated database when finished.
-The version in this deliverable prints a table that has 194961 rows.
+The runtime is around 2 minutes and the code will print the start and end of the generated database when finished.
+The version in this deliverable prints a table with 194961 rows.

-The fucntion will generate
+The function will generate

-* db_biomass_ener_mopo.csv - the result database in csv format with energy contents of biomass
+* db_biomass_ener_mopo.csv - the result database in CSV format with energy contents of biomass
-* db_biomass_mass_mopo.csv - the result database in csv format with weight of biomass
+* db_biomass_mass_mopo.csv - the result database in CSV format with the weight of biomass
-* biomass.db sqlite database  - the result database in sqlite format
+* biomass.db sqlite database  - the result database in SQLite format
-* enspresso_costs.db - sqlite database that is needed to retrieve cost data
+* enspresso_costs.db - SQLite database that is needed to retrieve cost data

-The function includes an optional argument for updating the enspresso database and it can be left out.
+The function includes an optional argument for updating the Enspresso database and it can be left out.
 In this case, you would run

 ```julia
 julia> collect_biomass_data()